Deutsche, Commerzbank ready for SIFI capital rules

-FRANKFURT Deutsche Bank (DBKGn.DE) on Friday signalled it was well prepared for new rules which force it to add an extra capital cushion after regulators said it was among four global banks which can threaten the international financial system.
+FRANKFURT Nov 2 Deutsche Bank on Friday signalled it was well prepared for new rules which force it to add an extra capital cushion after regulators said it was among four global banks which can threaten the international financial system.

-Late on Thursday, regulators said Citigroup Inc (C.N), Deutsche Bank, HSBC (HSBA.L) and JPMorgan Chase & Co (JPM.N) will need to hold extra capital to absorb potential losses.
+Late on Thursday, regulators said Citigroup Inc, Deutsche Bank, HSBC and JPMorgan Chase & Co will need to hold extra capital to absorb potential losses.

 At the time, Deutsche Bank said it would strive for a core tier one capital ratio in excess of 10 percent by 2015.